Westwing-Home-and-Living/Ninja-Printer/README.md

 Security & Customisation
 ------------------------

-Since the base implementation only supports *westwing* domains, localhost and 127.0.0.1, you will need to create your own extension if you intend to use it in production.
+Since the base implementation only supports *Westwing* domains, localhost and 127.0.0.1, you will need to create your own extension if you intend to use it in production.

 ### Development